patrickbelanger/groq-client/README.md

 this library extends the power of Groq to the JVM ecosystem, offering a seamless option for Java developers and other JVM-based languages.

-📢 Notice: Groq® is a trademark of Groq, Inc. Groq CLI and the Groq Client are not affiliated with Groq, Inc. These tools are provided as interfaces to communicate with the Groq API.
+📢 Notice: Groq® is a trademark of Groq, Inc. Groq CLI and the Groq Client are not affiliated with Groq, Inc. These library and client are provided as interfaces to communicate with the Groq API.
 For more information, refer to Groq's [Trademark Policy](https://groq.com/trademark-policy/).

 # Requirement